chinaunicomyangfan/RegionUserCount/README.md

 ## Scope
 * Service APIs for “RegionDeviceCount” (see APIBacklog.md)
 * It provides the API consumer with the ability to:
-  * query device count in the specified area during a certain time interval.The query area can be a circle or a polygon composed of longitude and latitude points.
+  * query device count in the specified area during a certain time interval.The query area can be a circle or a polygon composed of longitude and latitude points.In addition, this API also provides a filtering function.
+Customers can filter devices by passing in different constraints.
+Currently, it supports two filtering conditions: roaming status and device type, and it is designed to be extended in the future
   * NOTE: The scope of this API should be limited (at least at a first stage) to 4G and 5G.
 * Describe, develop, document and test the APIs (with 1-2 Telcos)
 * Started: December 2023